bryanat/Reinforcement-Learning-Unity-3D-Packing/README.md

 - Increase computational performance by switching to Offline Reinforcement Learning using a [Decision Transformer](https://github.com/kzl/decision-transformer).

 # DRL stack evolution
-he system consists of five components, each undergoing its own process of evolution through performance and problem-solving decisions.
+The system consists of five components, each undergoing its own process of evolution through performance and problem-solving decisions.
 Our implementation diagram (blue frame) shows the stages and future improvements.

 The Policy component is the "brain" that seeks to maximize rewards by packing boxes into a bin.
 We established a baseline model using Proximal Policy Optimization for better performance than other DRL algorithms.
 To address the problem's combinatorial complexity, we applied Curriculum Learning with lessons of increasing difficulty.
 We introduced the multi-headed attention mechanism to handle dynamic action/state space.
 The computational performance runs on multiple platforms in parallel on AWS, training one agent.
 Initially, reward shaping had dense rewards.
 We later implemented the stability reward, rewarding agent stacking boxes with adjacent boxes, and introducing penalties to prevent environment manipulation.
 The goal is to sparse out the reward component.
 We use a hybrid of discrete and continuous state/action space to generalize modeling compared to the initial options and heuristics.
 Feature engineering is a major part of our efforts.
 We are generalizing the agent by sparsing out our reward policy and reducing heuristics used for modeling state/action space while attempting to implement Transformers.

 ![](VSCode/docs/images/EvolutionTree2.drawio.png)

+## Progression Demo
+***add progression demo videos from Slides

 # Responsible AI
 We take care that our AI system is built upon ethical and responsible development, deployment, and use of artificial intelligence technologies.
 This is why we make sure that: